Sinio-Manoka/tsunami_lab/doc/sphinx/input/BathymetryandBoundaryConditions.rst

             #endif

       2.1.2.
 Now, let's implement the ``SupercriticalFlow.cpp`` using the following settings :
-            For the **SupercriticalFlow flow** we use the following initial values:
+            For the **Supercritical flow** we use the following initial values:

                      .. math::
                          \begin{aligned}